James R. Fouts: Mayoral tenure

 In 2014, Fouts sued to invalidate 2014 Proposal 1, a voter-approved referendum that eliminated the Michigan personal property tax for businesses (which applies to industrial machinery and office equipment) and replaced it with an Internet sales tax.
 Fouts alleged that the ballot wording was biased.
 The Michigan Court of Claims declined to invalidate the ballot initiative, and Fouts ultimately dropped an appeal.

-In March 2016, Fouts claimed that he was asked by security at the Democratic presidential debate in Flint to refrain from showing excessive enthusiasm for Bernie Sanders.
+In March 2016, Fouts claimed that he was asked by Debbie Wasserman Schultz and security at the Democratic presidential debate in Flint to refrain from showing excessive enthusiasm for Bernie Sanders, and that he was threatened with ejection.

+Fouts won a third term in November 2015, carrying 85% of the vote.

 In November 2016, Fouts accused Macomb County Executive Mark Hackel of a coverup of illegal dumping.
 In response, Hackel provided a series of audio recordings to the media, that he claimed to have received from unidentified sources, allegedly of Fouts making derogatory comments.
-These lead to calls for Fouts's resignation.
 Fouts claimed that the recordings were manufactured and manipulated.
-In a post on Facebook, Fouts declared his intention to remain in office through to the end of his term in 2019.
+These led to calls for Fouts's resignation.
+In a post on Facebook, Fouts declared his intention to remain in office through to the end of his term in 2019; he would go on to be reelected to a fourth term later that year, with 57.5% of the vote.

 In late 2017, amid the heroin epidemic, Fouts and Warren Police Commissioner Jim Dwyer created a program to offer rewards to residents of the city who give confidential tips to police informing on suspected drug deals.

 In April 2020, Fouts directed the Warren Police to not enforce the provision of Governor Gretchen Whitmer's executive order on COVID-19 banning commercial lawn services.
 Fouts stated the lack of lawn maintenance would lead to higher numbers of mosquitoes and rodents and be a health hazard and that it is an essential service.

+In January 2023, Fouts filed paperwork to run for a fifth term as mayor in the November 2023 election, despite voters passing a charter amendment in 2020 establishing a three-term limit for the office of mayor.
+The city's election clerk approved his candidacy, and was promptly sued by the City Council.
+Fouts claimed to have been grandfathered in, having been elected to all four terms before the amendment passed; a Macomb County judge sided with Fouts in March.
+The decision was overturned by the Michigan Court of Appeals in April, and the clerk was ordered to disqualify Fouts.

+State legislative bid

+Fouts rejoined the Democratic Party in 2024, and that April, he filed to run in the Democratic primary for Michigan's redrawn 14th House of Representatives district, challenging incumbent Representative Mike McFall.
+McFall defeated Fouts, 71% to 29%.

 Elections

-First term: In November 2007 Fouts won election as Mayor of Warren with 62% of the total votes cast.

-Second Term: In November 2011 Fouts won re-election as Mayor of Warren with 81% of the total votes cast.

-Third Term: In November 2015 Fouts won re-election again as Mayor of Warren with 85% of the total votes cast.

-Fourth Term: In November 2019 Fouts was reelected to a historic 4th term with 57.5% of the total votes cast.
+2019

+Fouts won his re-election to the City's Mayoral office over challenger Kelly Colegio.

+2015

+Fouts won his re-election to the City's Mayoral office by an extremely large margin over challenger Karen Spranger.